The Tennessee Three

-The Tennessee Three was the backing band for singer Johnny Cash for nearly 25 years; he was known especially for his country/rockabilly style, although he won awards in numerous categories.
-In 1980, he reorganized the group, expanding it and naming it The Great Eighties Eight.
-The band provided the unique backing that would come to be recognized by fans as "the Johnny Cash sound."
+The Tennessee Three was the backing band for country and rockabilly singer Johnny Cash for nearly 25 years, providing the unique backing that came to be recognized by fans as "the Johnny Cash sound".

 History

-Roy Cash Sr., older brother of Johnny Cash, was service manager at an Automobile Sales Company dealership in Memphis, Tennessee.
-In 1953, while the younger Cash was stationed in Germany with the US Air Force, Luther Perkins joined the staff at Automobile Sales, where he met co-workers Marshall Grant and A.W.
-'Red' Kernodle.
-Grant, Kernodle and Perkins began bringing their guitars to work, and would play together when repair business was slow.
+Roy Cash Sr., oldest brother of Johnny Cash, was service manager at a car dealership in Memphis, Tennessee.
+In 1953, while the younger Cash was stationed in Germany with the US Air Force, Luther Perkins joined the staff there, where he met co-workers Marshall Grant and A.W.
+"Red" Kernodle.
+Grant, Kernodle and Perkins began bringing their guitars to work and would play together when repair business was slow.

-When Johnny Cash moved to Memphis after returning from Germany in 1954, Roy introduced him to Grant, Kernodle and Perkins.
+When Johnny Cash moved to Memphis after returning from Germany in 1954, Roy introduced him to Grant, Kernodle, and Perkins.
 The four began to get together in the evenings at Perkins' or Grant's home and play songs.
 During this time they decided to form a band, with Grant moving to an upright bass, Kernodle to a six-string steel guitar, and Perkins buying a Fender Esquire electric guitar.
-Perkins' performance style on the Fender resulted in the band's famous steady, simple "boom-chicka-boom", or "freight train" rhythm.
+Perkins' performance style on the Fender resulted in the band's famous steady, simple "boom-chicka-boom" or "freight train" rhythm.

-By 1955, Cash and his bandmates were in the Memphis studio of Sun Records, to audition for owner Sam Phillips.
-Kernodle was so nervous that he left the session, not wanting to hold back the group.
-The band presented themselves as the "Tennessee Three", but Phillips suggested that they call themselves Johnny Cash and the Tennessee Two.
-When Cash moved to Columbia Records in 1958, the group followed him.
+By 1955, Cash and his bandmates were in the Memphis studio of Sun Records to audition for owner Sam Phillips.
+Kernodle was so nervous that he left the session and the group, not wanting to hold them back.
+The band presented themselves as "The Tennessee Three", but Phillips suggested that they call themselves Johnny Cash and the Tennessee Two.
+When Cash moved to Columbia Records in 1958, Grant and Perkins followed him.

 In 1960, drummer W.S.
 Holland joined the group, which was renamed The Tennessee Three.
 Holland has been credited as one of the first country music drummers.
-In the early 1950s, he had collaborated with Cash on recordings, as well as having played with Carl Perkins (no relation to Luther Perkins) and the "Perkins Brothers Band".
+He had collaborated with Cash on recordings earlier in the 1950s, as well as having played with Carl Perkins (no relation to Luther Perkins) and the "Perkins Brothers Band".
 In 1961, the group released two instrumental singles on Columbia recorded in 1959 (before Holland joined) as The Tennessee Two and Friend.
 The four songs would later be included in Cash's greatest hits collection More of Old Golden Throat.